iamsoNewBee/Canal-Mod/README.md

 # Canal-Mod
 A mod about canals,

-which could carry the water.
+which could carry the water away.

 Not only do they moisturize your crops,